Advanced Cicerone Tasting Exam Strategy & Schedule

 virtual tastings and style breakdowns

-the AC technical panel
+strategies for the AC technical panel

-the AC consumer-focused descriptive panel
+strategies for the AC consumer-focused descriptive panel

 Send me an email at bottledregs@gmail.com to get started!